alonshavit/slingshot/README.md

     23.6.19 - 30.6.19
    </td>
    <td>
-Production gild + Experts gild -  UI and contracts implementation for authorizing and electing the Production and Experts gilds.
+Production guild + Experts guild -  UI and contracts implementation for authorizing and electing the Production and Experts guilds.

    </td>